JCMexplains/writing-for-success-2023/textbook.md

 ### Titles

 Use quotation marks around titles of short works of writing, such as essays, songs, poems, short stories, and chapters in books.

-Usually, titles of longer works, such as books, magazines, albums, newspapers, and novels, are italicized.
+(Titles of longer works, such as books, magazines, albums, newspapers, and novels, are *italicized*.)

 "Annabelle Lee" is one of my favorite romantic poems.